OUR HISTORY

 Photo by Barry McKinley © Vogue-Condé Nast

-1984, Laug's Matisse-Inspired Runway Revolution
+1984, Laug's Matisse-Inspired Runway

 Laug brought modern art to the runway with four designs inspired by Matisse.
 These models would be restyled and re-presented 25 years later under the eponymous label.
 The designer was at the apex of his success.